 Does Market Size Matter also for Charities? (with Simon La Pointe, Carlo Perroni and Janne Tukiainen), Journal of Public Economics 168, December 2018, pp. 127-145.

 Relational Altruism and Giving in Social Groups, (with Sarah Smith), Journal of Public Economics 141, September 2016: 1-10.

-The Tax Treatment of Charitable Contributions in the UK, (with Sarah Smith) in Charitable Giving and Tax Policy: A Historical and Comparative Perspective, (Gabrielle Fack & Camille Landais eds.), Oxford University Press, September 2016.
+The Tax Treatment of Charitable Contributions in the UK, (with Sarah Smith).
+In: G. Fack and C. Landais, eds.
+Charitable Giving and Tax Policy: A Historical and Comparative Perspective, Oxford University Press, September 2016.

 Director, NAO-Birmingham Tax Centre